Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ## Prequest

-- This guide is used and tested on AWS EC2 with ubuntu 22.04 image.
+This guide has been tested and used on AWS EC2 with an Ubuntu 22.04 image.
+The following tools are required:
 - Docker
 - Kubectl
 - Go